Use these tricks to get mortgage lenders to compete

 “The more lenders you check out when shopping for mortgage rates, the more likely you are to get a lower interest rate,” Condor says.

-Also, research loan products from various types of institutions to find out what special programs they offer, she continues.
+Also, research loan products from various types of financial institutions to find out what special programs they offer.

-Broaden your search to include credit unions, regional or community banks, direct lenders, and national banks.
+Broaden your search to include credit unions, regional or community banks, direct lenders, mortgage brokers, and national banks.

 You won’t know which is best for you until you’ve explored all your options.